Upright Row: Muscles Worked and How To Do

 • The upright row is a compound exercise that targets the upper back and shoulder muscles, including the trapezius, rhomboids, and deltoids.
 It is a good exercise for building strength and mass in these muscles.

 • The lateral raise is an isolation exercise that targets the lateral head of the deltoid muscle.
-They are good exercises for shaping and strengthening the shoulders, and can also help improve shoulder stability and mobility.
+It is good for shaping and strengthening the shoulders and can also help improve shoulder stability and mobility.

 Thanks for reading.